 Spring 2017 Research Highlights

-- Presenting at CCCC (“The Virtues of Persistence and Patience in Teaching Writing”) in March
+- Presented at CCCC (“The Virtues of Persistence and Patience in Teaching Writing”)

 Fall 2016 Research Highlights